cursorless-dev/cursorless/docs/user/customization.md

 - Bring up the command pallet(`Shift + CMD + P`).
 - Enter `cursorless.toggleDecorations` or type `Cursorless Toggle` to see the command in the dropdown.

+You should also be able to find the above command by saying `"please toggle"`.
+The same command can be repeated to turn the hats back on.

-Use the same steps above to reenable hat positioning.
-During the time when hats are not positioned, you will not be able to address any marks, eg. `take air`.
-However, Cursorless will still recognize scopes, eg. `take funk`.
+While the hats are hidden, you will not be able to address any marks, eg `"take air"`.
+However, Cursorless will still recognize scopes, eg `"take funk"`.

+If you'd like to map a voice command to toggle the hats, have a look at https://youtu.be/oWUJyDgz63k

 ## Cursorless public API